 The Talcum Powder Case Process: How Long Can It Take to Settle?

-Over the past few years, talcum powder and its connection to ovarian cancer has made headlines.
+Over the past few years, talcum powder and its connection to ovarian cancer made headlines.
 Research points to talcum powder being carcinogenic, potentially contributing to thousands of cancer cases.
 The resulting lawsuits claim that talcum powder manufacturers knew of the danger, but failed to warn consumers.

 But how long does it take to settle a talcum powder lawsuit?
 If you’ve been affected or want to know more, read on.